sympy/sympy/doc/src/explanation/active-deprecations.md

 ## Version 1.13

+(pkgdata)=
+### Deprecate the pkgdata module

+The ``sympy.utilities.pkdata`` module is deprecated and will be removed.
+It is no longer used anywhere in SymPy and is unsuitable for use by any downstream code.
+Use the stdlib ``importlib.resources`` module instead.

 (eq-rewrite-Add)=
 ### Deprecate Eq.rewrite(Add)
 The ability to rewrite ``eq = Eq(x, y)`` like ``eq.rewrite(Add)`` to give ``x - y``